ZenoPay/ZenoPay-Java/README.md

 ##### 5. Test Your Integration

-- **Run Tests**: Ensure to thoroughly test your integration on different devices and scenarios to verify that the order creation process works as expected and that error handling is robust.
+- **Run Tests**: Ensure to thoroughly test your integration on different devices and scenarios to verify that the order creation and status checking processes work as expected and that error handling is robust.

+This documentation should provide a comprehensive guide for integrating ZenoPay into your Android application.
+Make sure to replace placeholder values with your actual credentials and handle the responses appropriately in your application.